Pharmaceuticals and sustainability

 We strictly adhere to specific processes to ensure that our pharmaceutical business activities are always carried out in a responsible and appropriate way.
 We provide e-learning to help employees understand the importance of drug safety and quality assurance.
 All of the employees in our pharmaceutical business complete a mandatory e-learning course every year.

-Employees based at JT’s Central Pharmaceutical Research Institute regularly attend educational programs in areas such as animal experiments, the ethics of research on human tissue samples, managing chemical substances, and environmental management.
-This helps to keep their skills and knowledge up-to-date.
+Employees based at JT’s Central Pharmaceutical Research Institute regularly attend training programs in areas including animal experiment, the ethics of research on human-derived tissue samples and information managing chemical substances, and environmental management.
+This helps to keep their skills and knowledge up to date.

 R&D that ensures ethical integrity